jpuopolo67/proctor/README.md

 * Clone Proctor's source repo to a local git-managed directory<br/>
 https://eagle.cs.wit.edu/puopoloj1/proctor.git

-   The repo contains a file called <i>requirements.txt</i>.
-The Python 3 package manager, pip3, uses this file to ensure all required packages are installed.
+The repo contains a file called `requirements.txt`.
+The Python 3 package manager, `pip3`, uses this file to download and install all packages that Proctor needs to work properly.
+Run the following command:

-* `pip3 install -r requirements.txt` to install required packages
+* `pip3 install -r requirements.txt`

+And that's it!
+You are now ready to edit Proctor's configuration file.

 ### Using a Docker Image
 A Docker image is a preconfigured environment that hosts a base operating system and